 The psychodynamic approach is about exploring experiences (often from childhood) that have led to unhelpful beliefs, thought patterns and behavioural procedures in adult life.
 By coming to understand why we repeatedly behave or react in a particular way, we have the possibility of adopting healthier responses and improving the quality of our relationships.
 We can learn to respond consciously rather than react unconsciously.
 This is emotional growth.

 During our lives we build defences to protect us from emotional pain.
-These defences are ingenious solutions to difficulties we have encountered, but can lead us into trouble if they become rigid and habitual.
+These defences are ingenious solutions to difficulties we have encountered, but can lead to trouble if they become rigid and habitual.
 Maintaining defences takes huge psychic effort, and letting go of them can bring more intimacy to relationships and greater meaning and richness to the experience of life.

-The privacy and anonymity of counselling can provide a helpful space to ‘put’ your concerns, and the time to reflect on them within the context of a safe and supportive relationship.
+The privacy and anonymity of therapy provides a space to ‘put’ your concerns, and the time to reflect on them within the context of a safe and supportive relationship.

 I offer once or twice-weekly sessions; open-ended or short-term.